Fallsers freak over Frenchie at Franklin’s — let’s take a long look before the ZBA vote.

 Whether you like this development plan or not, you gotta give the owner Philippe Cini some credit for not just doing the required community presentation with his lawyer and architect, but coming down with his wife for a second meeting to face unfiltered comments from outraged Fallsers in a bar.
 “The neighbors have a right to express themselves,” he told us when we caught up with him after the meeting, “I am glad I could hear everything.
 It’s not good to keep it in.”

 To us, that’s an encouraging sign.
-He owns the property, he could put up two big houses and fill them with college students if he wanted – figure something out “by right,” with no community input needed.
-He could’ve slapped up a design with convenient front-loading garages, so the streets would lose parking.
+He owns the property, he could put up six giant luxury townhomes by right on this spot.
+Send everyone’s taxes sky-high.
+Build a design with front-loading garages, so no one else can park here anymore.
 Just like farther up Conrad at Indian Queen Lane, where those townhomes backed up to the railroad tracks inexplicably don’t have garages in the back.

 Ever notice that?
 Weird how the developer chose to orient the driveways so that the neighbors lose out on street parking.
 It almost looks spiteful, doesn’t it?